 At any rate the attacking Rangers emerge triumphant, but unfortunately Catch Dog shows his true stripes when he tries to rape blonde Maida (The overworked Sabrina Siani).
 Halakron and Nisus stop the scumbag from doing it and expel him from the Rangers for “violating his oath.”

 Nisus falls in love with Maida, fascinated by her wish to reject violence and to try rebuilding the world rather than just adding to the bloodshed.
-Jump cut to about seven or eight years later.
+Jump cut to about six or seven years later.
 Nisus obviously left the Rangers to marry Maida and the two had a child, Kezia (Isabella Rocchietta).

 The three of them are part of a Texas settlement doing some of that rebuilding that Maida dreamed of.
 In one of many inconsistent bits in the movie we are told that they work at drilling for oil (I guess because it’s supposed to be Texas) but are also told the structure they tend to is really a nuclear power plant.
 Nuclear oil-drilling!
 It’s the wave of the future I guess!
 After all, what could possibly go wrong?